Detecting changes in the mean of spatial random fields on a regular grid: Introduction

 Our approach is based on the work of \myCite{schmidt2024detecting}, where blocks of a time series are compared to each other to find deviations in their location.
 In this study, we initially only consider the case where the $Y_i$ from model~(\ref{mod-sigNoise}) are iid.
 A possible non-stationarity in the mean, i.e. a change in location, is described by the function $\mu: [0, 1]^d \rightarrow \mathbb{R}.$ Our work extends Schmidt's test to two-dimensional data ($d = 2$), and a transfer to higher-dimensional data is straightforward.
 In extending the test method, we focus on the elementary scenario of independent, homoscedastic data.
 However, unlike the original test statistic, we consider more options for comparing the block means.

 The remainder of the paper is structured as follows.
 Section~\ref{sec-teststat} introduces our basic assumptions and the basic test statistic.
 Building on this, Section~\ref{sec-proof} introduces a variance-based variation to the test statistic from Section~\ref{sec-teststat}, and proves its convergence and consistency against almost all non-constant mean functions.
 Section~\ref{sec-decorr} discusses extensions to dependent data.
-To this end, we introduce a simple de-correlation algorithm.
+To this end, we introduce { a modified test for $M$-dependent data and} a simple de-correlation algorithm { for the general case}.
 The results of a simulation study for both independent and dependent data are presented in Section~\ref{sec-sim}, and an application to satellite data of the Amazon rainforest is given in Section~\ref{sec-satellite}.
 Section~\ref{sec-summary} provides a summary and an outlook.